clarkcx/clarkcx-terms/clarkcx-terms.md

 ## In short

-You (_$clientLegalName_, _$clientCompanyNumber_) are hiring me (Clark CX Ltd, [08017577](https://beta.companieshouse.gov.uk/company/08017577)) to provide digital development and/or support as set out in one or more numbered estimates / scope of work documents I will provide to you.
+You (*Client Name*, *Client Company Number*) are hiring me (Clark CX Ltd, [08017577](https://beta.companieshouse.gov.uk/company/08017577)) to provide digital development and/or support as set out in one or more numbered estimates / scope of work documents I will provide to you.
 Unless otherwise agreed in writing I will always give you a fixed cost for a fixed project specification.
 That means: If it's not on the list of project outputs I've provided, it's not included in the cost.
 If _you_ have provided the scope of work to _me_ I must have accepted it in writing.
 If I haven't accepted it in writing, I haven't accepted it at all.

 Of course there’s a few other things we should go over...